 NOTE: All 4-H members are expected to show in a showmanship class.
+Please make sure to register in FAIR ENTRY.

 - Jr. Showmanship (ages 10 & under)

 - Intermediate Showmanship (ages 11-14)

 - Sr. Showmanship (ages 15-19)

 Awards will be given for Champion in each showmanship class.
 Ribbons awarded for Reserve.